cocotb/cocotb/documentation/source/simulator_support.rst

     EXTRA_ARGS += --trace-fst --trace-structs -CFLAGS -DVM_TRACE_FST=1

 The resulting file will be ``dump.fst`` and can be opened by ``gtkwave dump.fst``.
-Note only the most recent versions of gtkwave and verilator support the FST format.

 .. _sim-verilator-issues: